 2. An EPE may conduct the lesser of analysis voluntarily for those resources excluded in section 95111(b)(2)(E)(1.).

 (3) Calculating GHG Emissions of Imported Electricity Supplied by Asset-Controlling Suppliers.
-Based on annual reports submitted to ARB pursuant to section 95111(f), ARB will calculate and publish on the ARB website the system emission factor for all asset-controlling suppliers recognized by the ARB.
+Based on annual reports submitted to CARB pursuant to section 95111(f), CARB will calculate and publish on the CARB website the system emission factor for all asset-controlling suppliers recognized by CARB.
 The reporting entity must calculate emissions for electricity supplied using the following equation:

 Where:

-CO₂e = Annual CO₂ equivalent mass emissions from the specified electricity deliveries from ARB-recognized asset-controlling suppliers (MT of CO₂e).
+CO₂e = Annual CO₂ equivalent mass emissions from the specified electricity deliveries from CARB-recognized asset-controlling suppliers (MT of CO₂e).

 MWh = Megawatt-hours of specified electricity deliveries.

-EFACS = Asset-Controlling Supplier system emission factor published on the ARB website (MT CO₂e/MWh).
-ARB will assign the system emission factors for all asset- controlling suppliers based on a previously verified GHG report submitted to ARB pursuant to section .
-The supplier-specific system emission factor is calculated annually by ARB.
+EFACS = Asset-Controlling Supplier system emission factor published on the CARB website (MT CO₂e/MWh).
+CARB will assign the system emission factors for all asset- controlling suppliers based on a previously verified GHG report submitted to CARB pursuant to section 95111(f).
+The supplier-specific system emission factor is calculated annually by CARB.
 The calculation is derived from data contained in annual reports submitted pursuant to section 95111(f) that have received a positive or qualified positive verification statement.
 The emission factor is based on data from two years prior to the reporting year.

 TL = Transmission loss correction factor.